LL6008 - Immigration and Asylum Law and Tribunals (2018/19)

 |Module level||Honours (06)|

 |Total study hours||300|

-This module provides students with an understanding of immigration law and the various categories of the law.
-This will involve a study of the rules relating to temporary admissions, settlement, deportation, illegal entry, removal, and of course asylum.
-Students will also gain an understanding of Asylum and Immigration Tribunal Chamber.
-They will be expected to attend hearings at the Tribunal during the course of the term.
+This module provides students with an understanding of the legal concepts of immigration and nationality.
+This will involve a study of the rules relating to temporary admissions, settlement, deportation, illegal entry, removal and asylum.

-• Develop an understanding of the ethical implications arising out of UK Immigration policy as evidenced in the most recent case law and legislations
+They will also develop an understanding of the ethical implications arising out of UK Immigration policy as evidenced in the most recent case law and legislation.

 Spouses and Partners